keu/docs/astro/runtime-release-notes.md

 ### Additional improvements

-- Upgraded `openlineage-airflow` to 0.15.1, which aa dedicated development environment for Airflow.
-You can now continually make and test changes to custom OpenLineage extractors in an Airflow environment without needing to rebuild your Docker images.
+- Upgraded `openlineage-airflow` to 0.15.1, which is a dedicated Airflow development environment.
+You can now create and test changes to custom OpenLineage extractors in an Airflow environment without needing to rebuild your Docker images.
 For more information, see the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/blob/main/CHANGELOG.md).

 ## Astro Runtime 6.0.2